sidpethe/detectronRoot/README.md

 This file is used to prepare the output folder (runFolder) for the next set of images.

 NOTE: Make sure you copy the results you need *BEFORE* you run this file.

+## Related Repositories

+This section contains links to some of the other repositories that may be useful in implementing Mask RCNN for use with KITTI and V-KITTI datasets.
+1. [Detectron](https://github.com/sidpethe/Detectron.git): Forked Detectron implementation for use with KITTI and V-KITTI datasets.
+2. [vkittiToKitti](https://github.com/sidpethe/vkittiToKitti.git): Converting the vkitti ground truth to kitti compatible ground truth.

 ## Author
 Sid Pethe is a recent graduate from the Australian National University after completing a Master of Engineering(Mechatronics).